18F/handbook/docs/policies/leave-telework-and-virtual-worker.md

 ## Virtual worker agreements

 Virtual worker agreements are currently being used when an employee can not be coded to an official office location within their duty station.
-The 18F Office made use of virtual worker agreements when Washington, D.C. was the only official duty station, yet 18F had employees in other locations (San Francisco, Chicago, Dayton).
+The CivicActions Office made use of virtual worker agreements when Washington, D.C. was the only official duty station, yet CivicActions had employees in other locations (San Francisco, Chicago, Dayton).
 Once a location has enough people to warrant an official office, a location will be established and people previously considered virtual workers will become teleworkers.

 ## Working in a foreign country